togetherassessments/assessment-site/src/content/autism/text-pages/about.md

 title: About
 ---

 * **Who I am**: My name is Adriana (she/they).
-I am an independent practitioner with nearly a decade of NHS experience, and I have training in neurodevelopmental assessment and formulation.
+I am an independent practitioner with nearly a decade of NHS experience, and I have training in neurodevelopmental assessments and formulation.
 I identify as disabled, queer, and neurodivergent and am passionate about providing an accessible and supportive service.
 My practice is supervised by an HCPC-registered Clinical Psychologist who also identifies as disabled, LGBTQ+, and neurodivergent.

 * **My approach**: Neuro-affirming, strengths-based, and collaborative.